HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking whether the namespace can be loaded with stated dependencies ...
-WARNING
-    ```
-    Error in signature(... = "scatterplotThree") :
-      could not find function "signature"
-    Error: unable to load R code in package ‘threejs’
-    Execution halted

-    A namespace must be able to be loaded with just the base namespace
-    loaded: otherwise if the namespace gets loaded by a saved object, the
-    session will be unable to start.

-    Probably some imports need to be declared in the NAMESPACE file.
-    ```

 *   checking installed package size ...
 NOTE
     ```
       installed size is  6.5Mb
       sub-directories of 1Mb or more:
         R     2.9Mb
         doc   2.6Mb
-    ```

-*   checking R code for possible problems ...
-NOTE
-    ```
-    Error in signature(... = "scatterplotThree") :
-      could not find function "signature"
-    Error: unable to load R code in package ‘threejs’
-    Execution halted
     ```

 # codebook